-You probably use them every day, but the sloping ramps (curb cuts) between the footpath and street were originally designed for wheelchairs.
+You probably use them every day, but the sloping ramps (kerb cuts) between the footpath and street were originally designed for wheelchairs.

-It was soon identified that curb cuts also benefited every day pedestrians such as parents with strollers, travellers with luggage and couriers with trolleys.
+It was soon identified that kerb cuts also benefited every day pedestrians such as parents with strollers, travellers with luggage and couriers with trolleys.

-As a result, curb cuts have become a standard part of streets and footpaths across the world.
+As a result, kerb cuts have become a standard part of streets and footpaths across the world.